 How to get to Mount Kenya?

-Mount Kenya is located approximately 180 kilometers away from Nairobi.
-Depending on the route, you can either hire a private car or ride a train or matatus (privately owned minibuses) to Nanyuki or Naro Moro.
+Mount Kenya is located approximately 180 kilometres away from Nairobi.
+Depending on the route, you can either hire a private car or ride a train or matatus (privately owned minibusses) to Nanyuki or Naro Moro.
 Those opting for air travel can fly into Jomo Kenyatta (JMO), Nairobi’s international airport.
 From the airport, the starting point for the hike becomes accessible via private transfer or a bus.

 What are the three main summits of Mount Kenya?

-The three main peaks of Mount Kenya range from casual hikes to intermediate level trekking and even highly technical climb:
+The three main peaks of Mount Kenya range from casual hikes to intermediate-level trekking and even highly technical climbs:

-- Batian – It is the highest peak of Mount Kenya, towering at 5,199 meters or 17,057 feet in elevation.
+- Batian: It is the highest peak of Mount Kenya, towering at 5,199 metres, or 17,057 feet, in elevation.
 Batian is the main summit, best suited for advanced rock climbers and mountaineering enthusiasts.
 The summit climb usually takes 11 to 13 hours to complete.
-It is very important to have good acclimatization, fitness, and the correct technical gear to hike Batian.
+It is very important to have good acclimatisation, fitness, and the correct technical gear to hike Batian.

-- Nelion – Batian’s slightly smaller twin peak, Nelion stands at 5,188 meters or 17,021 feet.
+- Nelion: Batian’s slightly smaller twin peak, Nelion, stands at 5,188 metres, or 17,021 feet.
 Nelion proves to be a challenging climb that requires experience with multi-pitch rock climbing.
 The climb to Nelion takes between 6-9 hours to complete.
 A hike at this summit serves as a great warm-up for those attempting to climb the Batian later.

-- Point Lenana – The third summit is Point Lenana, which is also the lowest summit and rises at 4,985 meters or 16,354 feet in elevation.
-Unarguably, it is the most popular peak for hikers because it does not need any technical climbing skills to reach the summit.
+- Point Lenana: The third summit is Point Lenana, which is also the lowest summit and rises at 4,985 metres, or 16,354 feet, in elevation.
+Unarguably, it is the most popular peak for hikers because it does not require any technical climbing skills to reach the summit.
 However, it does require excellent physical fitness to hike.

 What are the Mount Kenya climbing routes?

 There are five main routes that reach Point Lenana on Mount Kenya.
 To enjoy an adventurous hike, it is common to combine and choose different trails.
-Not only can you save time through this but it also helps you witness diverse sceneries and vistas surrounding the mountain.
+Not only can you save time through this, but it also helps you witness the diverse scenery and vistas surrounding the mountain.
 Even if you wish to climb Batian and Nelion, you will need to reach Point Lenana first.